circleci/circleci-docs/jekyll/_cci2/config-spec.md

       - FOO: "bar"
     steps:
       - run:
-          name: run tests
+          name: Running tests
           command: make test
 ```

-Here, the `name` attribute is used by the UI for display purposes.
-In the absence of a `name` attribute, some sensible default MAY be filled in by the step implementation.
-The semantics of `command` are defined by the step.
+Here `run` is a step type.
+The `name` attribute is used by the UI for display purposes.
+The `command` attribute is specific for `run` step and defines command to execute.

-If the value of the step invocation key is a string, a step MAY implement default behaviour.
-This enables us to reduce the example further:
+Some steps may implement a shorthand semantic.
+For example:

 ```
 jobs: